-Force Sensor/Calibration
+Force Sensor/Pressure Calibration

 The goal of Force Sensor/Pressure calibration (FS/P calibration) is to link the force sensor’s output to the absolute pressure in the reservoir.
 For further details see [P08] MEMO LDJ2011161600 - Force Pressure Calibration Procedure.

 How to calibrate